Develop painting and drawing skills for a more rewarding personal or professional practice.

 4. Collaborate with others for compelling creative productions.

-This studio runs over a year, delivered in four learning periods.
+- This studio runs over one year, delivered in four intakes.

-Each learning period comprises eight, three-hour sessions.
-This amounts to 24 hours for each learning period, or 96 hours over the entire year.
+- Each intakes comprises eight, three-hour sessions.
+This amounts to 24 hours for each intake, or 96 hours over the entire year.